jenkek/jquery-tinyscrollbar/README.md

 * Examples can be seen on this page, by downloading the zip or here
 * Lightweight

+#### Examples

+The examples below are all for the jQuery Plugin.
+If you need some more (advanced) [examples you can find them here](http://baijs.com/tinyscrollbar/examples/).
+You can also find a example for the plain javascript library there.

+#### Source

+The latest source is available on [GitHub](https://github.com/wieringen/tinyscrollbar).

 #### License

 Tinyscrollbar is a free script its licensed under the MIT license.

-#### Source

-The latest source is available on [GitHub](https://github.com/wieringen/tinyscrollbar).